ansys/pyturbowizard/doc/ConfigFile.md

 ##### Basic report definitions

-In the ```"solution"``` section, you can optionally define basic report definitions with the ```"basic_reports"``` keyword. *Basic* refers to the report definitions being created as surface, volume, force, drag, lift, moment, or flux reports.
+In the ```"solution"``` section, optionally define basic report definitions with the ```"basic_reports"``` keyword. *Basic* refers to the report definitions being created as surface, volume, force, drag, lift, moment, or flux reports.
 (For flux reports, only mass flux is supported.)

 When using the GPU solver, report definitions from expressions are not yet supported.
 Thus, using the ```"basic_reports"``` keyword is the only option for monitoring desired quantities for every iteration.

-The ```"per_zone"``` keyword is optional.
-The default is ```false```.
-With this keyword, you can select if the corresponding definition is separated for all selected surfaces.

 The ```"per_zone"``` keyword is optional.
 The default is ```false```.
 With this keyword, you can select if the corresponding definition is separated for all selected surfaces.

 ```
  "Case_1": {